AriFordsham/GHCWiki/Functional-dependencies/Evidenced-Functional-Dependencies.md

 The first "works" only if no new instances are added, the second "works" only if the instance is considered vacuous so `W2` in fact has an empty domain.

-Using the basic idea of "constrained type families" of making all type families associated so we can reason about their domains we can in fact make both of these accepted:
+Using the basic idea of ["Constrained Type Families"](https://arxiv.org/pdf/1706.09715.pdf) of making all type families associated so we can reason about their domains we can in fact make both of these accepted:

 For the first: